sami-chaaban/alphascreen/README.md

 **```--overwrite```**

 Overwrite snapshots that have already been generated, otherwise it will skip those to save time.
 This is only relevant for ``show_top``.

+## Troubleshooting<a name="troubleshooting"></a>

+* If a "license expired" watermark appears on the model images in PAEs-Models.pdf, follow the instructions here to update your pymol license: https://pymol.org/dsc/ip/license/.
+You may have to be on your institute's VPN for the link to direct you to a download page rather than an invoice verification page.

 ## License<a name="license"></a>